section-engineering-education/engineering-education/articles/simclr-a-simple-framework-for-contrastive-learning-of-visual-representations/index.md

 *[Image Source: Arxiv](https://arxiv.org/pdf/2002.05709.pdf)*

-The contrastive loss function states that the similarity of zi, and zj corresponding to, for example, an image of a cat and its augmentation should be closer together.
+The contrastive loss function states that the similarity of $z_i$, and $z_j$ corresponding to, for example, an image of a cat and its augmentation should be closer together.
 In other words, they should attract.

-In contrast, the similarity of any k, which is not i, to be pushed further apart (repel).
+In contrast, the similarity of any $k$, which is not $i$, to be pushed further apart (repel).
 An example of this would be the representation of a dog, and a cat should repel.

 That's a simplistic view of what the contrastive loss function does in a nutshell.